Balancing Act of Reliability

 • MTTR = 240 minutes / 6 = 40 minutes

-A lower MTTR means higher resilience since you’re recovering faster.
+A lower MTTR means higher resilience since you are recovering faster.
 But measuring MTTR can be tricky.
-It’s even harder if it’s not a service but a complex, multi-step recovery.
+It is even harder if it is not a single service but a complex, multi-step recovery.
 MTTR needs a clear incident lifecycle, and without it, your MTTR might be unreliable.
-Measuring how fast and how well you recover provide additional data points for leadership.
+Measuring how fast and how well you recover provides additional data points for leadership and helps teams understand where recovery efforts break down.

-There’s some criticism towards MTTR as a metric.
-People often argue that MTTR can be misleading because it assumes all incidents are equal, which they aren’t.
-Some incidents are minor, while others can be major and take much longer to resolve.
+There is some criticism towards MTTR as a metric.
+People often argue that MTTR can be misleading because it assumes all incidents are equal, which they are not.
+Some incidents are minor, while others are major and take much longer to resolve.
 This variability makes it hard to truly assess reliability using just MTTR.
-This is why I think we need to consider other relevant metrics such as MTTD to see the overall impact of an incident.
+This is why I think we need to consider other relevant metrics such as MTTD to see the overall impact of an incident and to understand the full lifecycle cost of a failure.

 Moreover, MTTR is often conflated with Mean Time to Respond, which focuses more on the response initiation rather than the complete recovery.
-A good response time doesn’t always mean a quick recovery, especially if the issue is more complex.
+A good response time does not always mean a quick recovery, especially if the issue is more complex.
+These should be treated as distinct metrics with different purposes.

 Another point worth noting is that not all recovery times are created equal.
 The MTTR that matters is the one that minimizes the overall impact on users.
 In practice, we need to focus on decreasing user experience based downtime.
-Partial service outage if it doesn’t lead to downtime, shouldn’t be part of the calculation.
-It’s about understanding which parts of the recovery are most critical for the customer experience and optimizing those first.
+Partial service outage, if it does not lead to downtime, should not be part of the calculation.
+It is about understanding which parts of the recovery are most critical for the customer experience and optimizing those first.
+This shifts the focus from theoretical recovery to meaningful recovery.

 Services vs. Platforms

 The reliability metrics we use such as MTTR, MTTD, and error budgets are not straightforward to apply across different types of systems.
-The distinction between a service, potentially microservice, and a platform like a Spark application is important here.
-Microservices in many cases are usually small, self-contained, and have clear boundaries, which makes it easier to define and measure metrics like MTTR and MTTD.
-Each service can be monitored independently, and issues are typically localized, allowing teams to detect and recover quickly.
+The distinction between a service, potentially a microservice, and a platform like a Spark application is important here.
+Microservices are usually small, self-contained, and have clear boundaries, which makes it easier to define and measure metrics like MTTR and MTTD.
+Each service can be monitored independently, and issues are typically localized, allowing teams to detect and recover quickly with predictable blast radius.

 The Real Challenge

 Defining these metrics is one thing, but implementing them properly is the real challenge.
 If you own a service that depends on multiple departments and services, convincing everyone to do their part can be tough.
-Resiliency cuts across teams, and often people don’t see it as their responsibility.
+Resiliency cuts across teams, and often people do not see it as their responsibility.
 Each and every service contributes to overall reliability.
-Nonetheless, it’s easy for teams to think, “That’s not my job.”
-Hence, educating people about the importance of resilience is also a big part of the job.
+Nonetheless, it is easy for teams to think, “That is not my job.”
+Hence, educating people about the importance of resilience is also a big part of the job and requires continuous reinforcement, not a one-time announcement.

 The other part is the measurement.
 All teams need to use the same tools to create a consistent, global understanding of how reliable your systems are.
-Otherwise, you won’t be able to report a consistent view.
-This is again going back to education.
-You need to train the staff to use the same tools.
+Otherwise, you will not be able to report a consistent view.
+This again goes back to education.
+You need to train the staff to use the same tools and to interpret the metrics in the same way.
+Without shared definitions, even good data becomes misleading.

 To truly implement these metrics, you need collaboration, shared responsibility, and a culture that values resilience.
 Setting targets is the easy bit.
-You need to get people’s buy in about resilience and making it everyone’s priority.
+You need to get people’s buy-in about resilience and make it everyone’s priority.
+Reliability only works when it becomes part of the organisation’s identity, not just another metric on a dashboard.

 Receive insights on tech, leadership, and growth.